felipejsm/felipe-moyses/about.md

 ---
 layout: page
-title: About
+title: Hi There!
 permalink: /about/
 ---

-Hi There!
-I'm Felipe and I'm a dev from Brasil.
+I'm Felipe and I'm a dev from Brasil.  :wolf:

-### What I want
+### What I want with this blog?

-In this place I intend to put (almost) everything that's on my mind
-or things I'm doing/reading/listening.
+I'm writing to improve myself as a person and show off what I'm learning/doing/listening/reading.

-### Contact me
+### Contact me @

 [felipejsm41 at gmail dot com](mailto:felipejsm41@gmail.com)